wordofwarning/wordofwarning.org/current/2013-domestic/wohead/index.md

 ####What people have said about him
 >*Wohead’s performance and projected drawings set the work apart from most in the usually unoriginal genre of teen-romance.*<br>The Latest
 >
->*A truly intimate coming of age journey whose gentle and richly evocative narrative brings audience and performer into genuine emotional as well as physical closeness.*<br>Total Theatre on *...and other safe places*
+>*A truly intimate coming of age journey whose gentle and richly evocative narrative brings audience and performer into genuine emotional as well as physical closeness.*<br>Total Theatre about  *...and other safe places*

 ####Credits
 Supported by Battersea Arts Centre, The Basement and Camden People's Theatre.
-Domestic is produced by hÅb; supported by Z-arts + City Response Limited.
+Domestic is produced by hÅb; supported by Guinness Northern Counties, Z-arts + City Response Limited.

 ####Websites
 [gregwohead.com](http://http://gregwohead.com) | [@gregwohead](http://twitter.com/gregwohead)